 Dimon, who is also chairman of the lobby group’s Business Roundtable, reiterated his call for a tax reform that would make the country more competitive with other countries.

 He also complained of “excessive regulations” that impede infrastructure work.
 “We have become one of the most bureaucratic, confusing and controversial societies,” he said.

-“We have become one of the most bureaucratic, confusing and contentious societies,” he said.
-“The growth would have been much greater if we had made smart decisions to end impasses.”
+“Growth would have been much greater if we had made smart decisions to end the impasse.”

-Dimon is a member of an economic advisory board of US President Donald Trump.
-He was frustrated with the fact that Trump had not yet made plans with his plans to significantly reduce corporate taxes.
+Dimon is a member of an economic advisory council of U.S. President Donald Trump.
+He was frustrated by the fact that Trump had not yet taken plans with his plans to drastically reduce corporate taxes.

-He also complained that excessive regulation hindered important infrastructure projects such as bridge building.
-The US has become one of the “most bureaucratic” and “most processive” countries in the world, said Dimon.
-In other countries, such as Argentina, China, France, India or Israel, which he has just traveled, it is better understood that “practical policies to promote the growth of enterprises” are good for the jobs and wages of the average citizen.
+He also complained that excessive regulation hindered major infrastructure projects such as bridge construction.
+The United States has become one of the most “bureaucratic” and “processions” countries in the world, said Dimon.
+In other countries, such as Argentina, China, France, India or Israel, which it has just travelled, it is better understood that “practical policies to promote business growth” are good for the jobs and salaries of the average citizen.